About the I Love My Librarian Award

-Members of the 2015 I Love My Librarian selection committee:
+Members of the 2016 I Love My Librarian Award Selection Committee:

-- Terri L. Grief, Past President, American Association of School Librarians, a division of ALA
+- Leslie Preddy, Past President, American Association of School Librarians

 The award is a collaborative program of Carnegie Corporation of New York, The New York Public Library, The New York Times and the American Library Association.